PhantomPainX/Modules-KETSU-KATSU/README.md

-## Katsu / Ketsu Modules
+## KETSU Modules

-This repository is for saving my Ketsu and Katsu modules.
+This repository is for saving my KETSU Modules.

 Visit the page below to see available and coming modules :)